mikhailswift/in-toto-golang/README.md

 Flags:
-  -h, --help                         help for verify -i, --intermediate-certs strings   Path(s) to PEM formatted certificates, used as intermediaetes to verify
+  -h, --help                         help for verify -i, --intermediate-certs strings   Path(s) to PEM formatted certificates, used as intermediaries to verify
                                      the chain of trust to the layout's trusted root.
 These will be used in addition to any intermediates in the layout.
   -l, --layout string                Path to root layout specifying the software supply chain to be verified